-This course is designed for students wishing to progress in their careers in Adapted Sport, in either a Physical Education or coaching environment.
 The course emphasises a learning experience that is meaningful, active, reflective, collaborative and creative.
 These principles are practised through working methods and outcomes reflected in the range of assessments and subject matter requiring critical analysis and reflective activities.
-Workshops, seminars and tutorials will be used extensively, but, in addition, a great deal of participants' time will be spent in small groups and workshops, involving, for example, discussion of case studies, simulation exercises, and preparation for assessments.
-Additionally, it is clear that the private study demands on this type of course are considerable.
+Workshops, seminars and tutorials will be used extensively, but, in addition, a great deal of participants' time will be spent in small groups involving, for example, discussion of case studies, simulation exercises, and preparation for assessments.
+Additionally, the private study demands on this type of course are considerable.

-The teaching and learning approach of the course combines pedagogic approaches, including using some of the latest approaches to learning technology i.e. Opportunities for Exploration, action learning, and independent learning.
+The teaching and learning approach of the course combines different pedagogic approaches with recent advances in learning technology.
+Examples of pedagogic approaches include Opportunities for Exploration, action learning, and independent learning.
 Learners will acquire a toolkit of diverse and complex skills and knowledge necessary for their development as a creative organizational change agent.
 Student-centered self-support groups, both face-to-face and/or via virtual contact, will be used throughout the course.
 There are thus a variety of pedagogic approaches in which the focus of the learning is experiential to enable consideration of practice and evaluation during workshops and other face-to-face opportunities, and to use online technology and related facilities for knowledge acquisition and research.

-The course offers opportunities for collaborative learning both in face-to-face groups and online where there is increased use of collaborative learning tools such as discussion boards, blogs and wikis.
+The course offers opportunities for collaborative learning both in face-to-face groups and online where there is use of collaborative learning tools such as discussion boards, blogs and wikis.
 Some may be facilitated by lecturers, other staff or even by our industry partners.
 Others may be initiated and run by students (peer-managed).
 These tools offer considerable opportunities to learn from others in the group and extend the learning experience beyond the boundaries of the formal session.